yetanotherco/aligned_layer/docs/guides/1_SDK.md

 - `eth_rpc_url` - The URL of the Ethereum RPC node.
 - `submitter_addr` - The address of the proof submitter for which the nonce will be retrieved.
-- `batcher_contract_address` - The address of the batcher payment service contract.
+- `batcher_payment_addr` - The address of the batcher payment service contract.

 #### Returns